The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 The start of my first long-distance Amtrak Adventure

 The day came for my Amtrak Adventure, and I was excited.
-My coach seats were booked, my bags were overpacked, and I made it to Chicago.
+I booked my coach seat tickets, overpacked my bag, and arrived in Chicago.

 Because of my excitement, I left early.
 I would rather wait at the train station or airport than at home.

-By this point, I knew Chicago Union Station pretty well.
+By this point, I was familiar with Chicago Union Station.
 I had my favorite places to eat and wait.
 One of those places I enjoyed was a bar off the Great Hall.
-(The bar is closed now, and I cannot remember the name.)
+(The bar closed, and I cannot remember the name.)

-I often went there because they had good food, free popcorn, and sometimes more snacks, and their beer selection, both tappers and cans.
+I often went there because they had good food, free popcorn or snacks, and a decent selection of tap and canned beers.

-Side story: often, while waiting at that bar, I had self-doubt before these trips.
-I contemplated if I was doing the right thing.
-Can I cancel?
-I would remind myself It is okay for me to travel.
+Side story: While at the bar, I often dealt with self-doubt before the trip and contemplated whether I should be traveling.
+Can I cancel it now without losing too much cash?
+I would remind myself that it is okay for me to travel.

 After a few drafts and bowls of popcorn, I had to get ready to climb aboard the California Zephyr.